chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

 ## Project Transition

-## { data-background="images/pipeline-overall.svg" }

 ## { data-background="images/streaming-bare.svg" }

 ## { data-background="images/streaming-bare-logos.jpg" }

 ::: notes
-- We walked through this pipeline
+- We've assembled and used this pipeline
 - Now going to move to new pipeline
 :::